Basic Fine-Tuning Tutorial¶

 {"question": "What is debugging?", "answer": "Debugging is the process of finding, analyzing, and fixing errors or bugs in computer programs to ensure they work correctly."}

-Upload to Hugging Face Hub¶
+1.4 Upload Datasets to Hugging Face Hub¶

-# Login to Hugging Face
+# If using Hugging Face CLI locally

 huggingface-cli login

-huggingface-cli repo create your-username/programming-qa-dataset --type dataset
+huggingface-cli repo create your-username/programming-qa-training --type dataset

-huggingface-cli upload your-username/programming-qa-dataset programming_qa.jsonl
+huggingface-cli upload your-username/programming-qa-training programming_qa.jsonl

-Step 2: Configure the Pipeline¶
+Step 2: Configure the Complete Pipeline¶

 [fine_tuner]